Manchester Arena: Sport

 Monster truck racing events have been staged but the floor space has to be extended and the front section of seating in the lower tier removed.
 The American league Monster Jam attended the venue for the first time in 2005 during the European Tour.
 They would not attend again for over ten years until 2019 when a second show took place.

 Since 2008, it has played host to a week of the Premier League Darts.

 In May 2011, the arena hosted a basketball contest between the Atlanta Dream (WNBA) and the Great Britain women's basketball team, billed as "WNBA Live", the first time a WNBA team had played in Europe.
 In July 2012, the arena hosted an international between Great Britain men's basketball team and the United States men's basketball team in the buildup to the 2012 Summer Olympics.

 In early April 2018, the revamped Dancing on Ice tour performed at the venue.

 On 25 August 2018, a boxing match between KSI and Logan Paul was held at the arena.
 The match was live streamed via pay-per-view on YouTube.

 On 15–19 May 2019, the arena hosted the 2019 World Taekwondo Championships.

 On 12-17 September 2023, the arena hosted all Group B matches of the 2023 Davis Cup Finals, in which Great Britain participated.

 On 14 October 2023, KSI and Logan Paul returned to the arena fighting a double main event, with KSI taking on the brother of Tyson Fury and WBC Diriyah Champion, Tommy Fury, and Logan Paul taking on Dillon Danis.

 From 10 to 15 September 2024, the arena hosted all Group D matches of the 2024 Davis Cup Finals, in which Great Britain was participating.

+On 27 April 2026, Manchester Storm announced that they would be returning to the arena for the first time since 2002.